keithalewis/math/vswap.md

 \sum_{0\le j < n} (\Delta X_j/X_j)^2 = -2\log X_n/X_0 + 2(X_n - X_0)/z + \sum_{0\le j < n} (2/X_j - 2/z)\Delta X_j - R_j
 $$
-This shows a variance swap can be replicated using a static hedge and a dynamic hedge using futures with error $R_j$.
+This shows a variance swap can be replicated using a static hedge and a dynamic hedge with error $R_j$.
 The static hedge can be approximated with puts and calls using the Carr-Madan formula.
 If $z = X_0$ then the initial furtures hedge is zero.